 Expo's current update service supports updates around 50 MiB.
 Updates are published both for OTA updates and to build standalone apps, which embed updates.
 See more about optimizing updates

 library, which supports arbitrarily large updates that are self-hosted or embedded in apps compiled on your own computer.

-, including Facebook's Audience Network library, you cannot list your app as "designed primarily for children under 13" in the App Store or Play Store, even though this code is never run unless you explicitly call it
+, you cannot customize the native dependencies, including Facebook's Audience Network library, so if you build your app this way you cannot designated it as "designed primarily for children under 13" in the App Store or Play Store, even though this code is never run unless you explicitly call it

 We are either actively working on or planning to build solutions to all of the limitations listed above, and if you think anything is missing, please bring it to our attention by posting to our feature requests board